Vegan Stuffing Pot Pie — A Thanksgiving-Inspired Classic

 • A lot of frozen pie crusts are accidentally vegan.
 Just look at the ingredients and avoid anything with lard.

-• Vegan heavy cream options are offered from brands like Country Crock, Violife, Califia, Silk and even Trader Joe’s!
+• Vegan heavy cream options are offered from brands like Country Crock, Violife, Califia, Silk and even coconut cream could be used (some have commented that they couldn’t taste the coconut in the final dish but some are more sensitive to the taste than others).

 • You can use a plain vegan chick’n or even chopped up vegan holiday roast would be great in this.